lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Security considerations {#SecConsiderations}

 Wireless networks are subjects to various sorts of attacks, which are not specific to SCHC.
-In this section, we'll assume that an attacker was able to break in the network and send packets to a target node, despite the security measures.
+In this section, we'll assume that an attacker was able to break into the network despite the latter's security measures and that it can now send packets to a target node.
+What is specific to SCHC is the amplification of the effects that this break-in could allow.
 Our analysis equally applies to legitimate nodes "going crazy".
-What is specific to SCHC is the amplification of the effects that it could allow.

 ## Security considerations for SCHC Compression/Decompression

-Let's assume that an attacker is able to send to a forged SCHC Packet to a SCHC Decompressor.
+Let's assume that an attacker is able to send a forged SCHC Packet to a SCHC Decompressor.

 Let's first consider the case where the Rule ID contained in that forged SCHC Packet does not correspond to a Rule allocated in the Rule table.
-An implementation should silently drop the offending SCHC Packet.
+An implementation should detect that the Rule ID is invalid and should silently drop the offending SCHC Packet.

 Let's now consider that the Rule ID corresponds to a Rule in the table.
-With the CDAs defined in this document, the reconstructed packet is a most a constant number of bits bigger that the SCHC Packet that was received.
+With the CDAs defined in this document, the reconstructed packet is at most a constant number of bits bigger than the SCHC Packet that was received.
 This assumes that the compute-\* decompression actions produce a bounded number of bits, irrespective of the incoming SCHC Packet.
+This property is true for IPv6 Length, UDP Length and UDP Checksum, for which the compute-\* CDA is recommended by this document.

 As a consequence, SCHC Decompression does not amplify attacks, beyond adding a bounded number of bits to the SCHC Packet received.
 This bound is determined by the Rule stored in the receiving device.